smithgeoffrey/go-coop/README.md

 ### Logging & Monitoring

-Logging and monitoring are important.
+Logging and monitoring are first-class citizens of the pipeline.
 Add a couple more containers:

 - try ELK: see ~/logging
 - try Prometheus: see ~/monitoring